Rroshan12/hamro-concert/README.md

 # Environment Variables Backend

+Note:
-Create a `.env` file with: example is shown below
+Create a `.env` file with: example is shown below if you use docker compose of above other wise keep your local instanse of db:

 PORT=3000